 open/close all folders

-- The Vampire Countess by Paul Féval, is ambiguous about it's Supernatural elements, the title character may just be a Manipulative Bitch con woman and a Femme Fatale.
-Also has a Noir style Anti-Hero who knocks up a Teenager girl that falls in love with him but is then Seduced by The Femme Fatale.
+- The Vampire Countess by Paul Féval, is ambiguous about its supernatural elements: the title character may just be a Manipulative Bitch con woman and a Femme Fatale.
+Also has a Noir style Anti-Hero who knocks up a teenage girl that falls in love with him but is then seduced by The Femme Fatale.
 And it in general depicts the seedy underworld of 1804 Paris.

-- John Devil by the same author while not as Noir like in general, does in the beginning anticipate the classic Femme Fatale in the Detective's office scene.
+- John Devil by the same author, while not as Noir like in general, does anticipate the classic Femme Fatale in the Detective's office scene.